Billboard Ad Spot

 View/print as PDF: A4 size - A5 size

 I was born in Clusone in 1990 and raised in Leffe, small villages not far from the city of Bergamo in northern Italy.
-I still live here in Leffe, which I think is a really good balance of urban areas and nature, not too far from the city but neither not too much in the wilderness, you can easily find good spots to relax and unplug from daily routine, trekking on the mountains or just chilling in the forests nearby.
+I still live here in Leffe, which I think is a really good balance of urban areas and nature, not too far from the city but not too much in the wilderness either.
+You can easily find good spots to relax and unplug from the daily routine, trekking in the mountains or just chilling in the forests nearby.

-My studying career it's not art related, I graduated in 2009 as a Mechanical Expert (mostly focused on plastic mouldings), then started University following a Mechanical Engineering path, which I did not conclude as my interest in studying was slowly disappearing.
+My studying career isn’t art-related.
+I graduated in 2009 as a Mechanical Expert (mostly focused on plastic moldings), then started University following a Mechanical Engineering path, which I did not conclude as my interest in studying was slowly disappearing.

-My passion for arts started very early in my life, since I was young I’ve always loved drawings, just simple pencil sketches, nothing really fancy, not too many colours, just focused on black lines.
-Growing up I’ve approached the PC, which I fell in love with since the beginning, from Windows 95 to Windows 10, all these made me the Tech NERD that I’m now, and I’m really proud of it!
-Technology is a big part of my life, keep yourself updated these days is really hard, but I always do my best to spread my knowledge in the tech world.
+My passion for art started very early in my life.
+Since I was young, I’ve always loved drawing, just simple pencil sketches, nothing really fancy, not too many colors, just focused on black lines.
+Growing up, I approached the PC, which I fell in love with from the beginning, from Windows 95 to Windows 10.
+All these experiences made me the Tech NERD that I’m now, and I’m really proud of it!
+Technology is a big part of my life.
+Keeping yourself updated these days is really hard, but I always do my best to spread my knowledge in the tech world.

-During high school years I got closer to the 3D world, Pixar and heavy CGI movies were my favourites, mind blown by what people could create with computers!
+During high school years, I got closer to the 3D world.
+Pixar and heavy CGI movies were my favorites, mind blown by what people could create with computers!
 Researching on the web, I jumped into Cinema 4D, mostly because of the simple and intuitive User Interface, not so common in these complex types of software.
-From then my 3D interest exploded, wanting to learn as many skills as I can in this area.
+From then, my 3D interest exploded, and I wanted to learn as many skills as I could in this area.
 Photography is my other big passion, which I discovered very useful in 3D compositions, applying camera and lens properties in the virtual world.

-Now I'm a Freelance 3D Artist, collaborating with local Cinema Production Studios, Architects and Advertising Agencies, but most of my work is focused on industrial design, recreating in the 3D space how clients machines operate, and this is where my course of studying made my life easier.
+Now I'm a Freelance 3D Artist, collaborating with local Cinema Production Studios, Architects, and Advertising Agencies, but most of my work is focused on industrial design, recreating in the 3D space how clients' machines operate.
+This is where my course of study made my life easier.
 On the other side, all my personal 3D creations, where I can really spread my creativity without limits and deadlines, are my R&D department to learn new skills.

 What are you working on at the moment?

-Right now I’m working on three big projects, one is a VR Presentation for a company that will be shown on a VR Headset, long rendering times!
-The second project is an Industrial machine demonstration, working on heavy CAD models which will be animated and texturized.
-The last one is an Architectural exterior visualization for a new residential complex, showing what will be like in a few months.
-Meanwhile I always have a personal project in the way, stay tuned ;)
+Right now I’m working on three big projects.
+One is a VR Presentation for a company that will be shown on a VR Headset, long rendering times!
+The second project is an industrial machine demonstration, working on heavy CAD models that will be animated and texturized.
+The last one is an architectural exterior visualization for a new residential complex, showing what it will be like in a few months.
+Meanwhile, I always have a personal project in progress.
+Stay tuned ;)

 What does a typical working day look like?

-A typical working day starts around 8 o’clock, while having breakfast I check the news and all my social networks, mostly on Behance, looking for some inspirations on all the amazing pieces of art that populate the feed.
-Then of course I spend most of the time on my desk at home immersed in the 3D space!
-Always with Spotify in the background.
-Some days I visit my clients for projects updates and reviews.
+A typical working day starts around 8 o’clock.
+While having breakfast, I check the news and all my social networks, mostly on Behance, looking for some inspiration from all the amazing pieces of art that populate the feed.
+Then, of course, I spend most of the time at my desk at home immersed in the 3D space, always with Spotify in the background.
+Some days I visit my clients for project updates and reviews.

 What tools do you use most for your work?